MixinNetwork/mixin.network/docs/blog/2021/mixin-network-monthly-report-no-34/README.md

 - 12–09–2021
   Liquidity mining activity is launched in the community by PINK and co-held with Mixin.
 - 12–14–2021
-  Li Ni, Avalanche Asian technical lead, conducted a live streaming in the Avalanche Chinese group with the theme of “Looking forward to 2022: Avalanche is the one that does not take the common path”.
+  Li Ni, Avalanche Asian technical lead, conducted a live streaming in the Avalanche Chinese group with the theme of "Looking forward to 2022: Avalanche is the one that does not take the common path".
 - 12–17–2021
-  JPYC researcher Mark Wu conducted a live streaming with the theme “JPYC — Japan’s first compliance Stable Coin” in JPYC Chinese group.
+  JPYC researcher Mark Wu conducted a live streaming with the theme "JPYC — Japan's first compliance Stable Coin" in JPYC Chinese group.
 - 12–25–2021
   To celebrate the fourth anniversary of Mixin, an independent data website [https://2021.mixin.one](https://2021.mixin.one) has been launched.
 Meanwhile, a limited-edition anniversary NFT give-away event for long-time users has been online for reservation.
 - 12–30–2021